 By now, we’re all used to having screens serve as mediators between the physical and digital worlds.
 But will this situation remain the same?
 While screenless wearables are only gaining in popularity and haptic technology is probably the element of the future, devices with voice control are already a thing.

-Shipments of smart speakers shipment are steadily growing, as are technologies for the detection and reproduction of different languages.
-In the near future, voice interfaces will be commonly used in e-commerce, streaming services, and news apps.
+Shipments of smart speakers are steadily growing, as are technologies for the detection and reproduction of different languages.
+Voice interfaces are becoming more commonly used in e-commerce, streaming services, and news apps.
 The chatbots that became popular several years ago have turned UI /UX into a live dialogue between the app and the user.
 As the adoption of voice interfaces grows, this dialogue will reach a completely new level.

 Source: Dribbble / by Gleb Kuznetsov

-Trends in visual style in 2020 will center on typography.
+Today, trends in visual style put a lot of attention on typography.
 In previous years, applications mostly used simple sans-serif fonts.
 This year, old-fashioned serif fonts are in.

 This doesn’t mean that sans-serif fonts are a thing of the past.
 Quite the opposite: they will continue to be used to create simple and comprehensible texts.